-Also, Departmental IT Personnel are required to work with CSSD to complete an approved Data Security Plan.
-A CSSD Security Officer can assist with and provide approval for an adequate Data Security Plan.
-To initiate this process, IT Personnel should contact the CSSD Help Desk.
+Also, Departmental IT Personnel are required to work with Pitt IT to complete an approved Data Security Plan.
+A Pitt IT Security Officer can assist with and provide approval for an adequate Data Security Plan.
+To initiate this process, IT Personnel should contact the Pitt IT Help Desk.

 Material Transfer Agreement (MTA) Frequently Asked Questions

 Why sign an MTA?